UWHustle/DBKeys/ProjectGoal.md

 - Hardware trends dictate the need for novel architectures following new processing paradigms.
 We present a set of interesting approaches.
-- Experimental and theoritical evaluation of novel architectures (and processing paradigms) for the core database operators.
+- Experimental and theoretical  evaluation of novel architectures (and processing paradigms) for the core database operators.
 Present how to map database operators to each architecture and what are the benefits/limitations.
 -  Investigate a collaborative approach where multiple technologies are